usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

  who are deaf or hard of hearing at some showings of movies available with captioning, it will still have to comply with the requirements to provide captioning devices because it must provide effective communication at all showings of all movies available with captioning.

- <p>The Department has made other changes to the structure and language
- of this provision in response to comments and to better preserve the intent and longevity of this paragraph.
+The Department has made other changes to the structure and language of this provision in response to comments and to better preserve the intent and longevity of this paragraph.
 The final rule now reads &ldquo;through any technology,” instead of &ldquo;through use of different technology.”
 Although the